SEC charges two Israeli residents with Mobileye insider trading

 NEW YORK: Two Israeli residents have been charged by the U.S. Securities and Exchange Commission with insider trading in Mobileye NV before the maker of sensors and cameras for driverless vehicles agreed to be acquired by Intel Corp for US$15.3 billion.

-The SEC said on Thursday that Ariel Darvasi and Amir Waldman made more than US$4.9 million of profit by trading in Mobileye stock and options ahead of the March 13 merger announcement.
+According to a complaint filed on Thursday in the U.S. District Court in Manhattan, Ariel Darvasi and Amir Waldman made "remarkably timed" purchases of Mobileye shares and call options prior to the March 13 merger announcement.

+The SEC said the purchases resulted in about US$427,000 of profit for Darvasi and US$4.5 million for Waldman, after the announcement caused shares of Jerusalem-based Mobileye to rise 28.2 percent in one day.

-Both defendants were connected to Mobileye insiders through the scientific academic community at the Hebrew University of Jerusalem, where Darvasi is a genetics professor, the SEC said.
+According to the SEC, both defendants were connected to Mobileye insiders through the scientific academic community at the Hebrew University of Jerusalem, which developed Mobileye technology and produced at least 11 Mobileye directors and officers.

+Darvasi, of Mevasseret Zion, Israel, is a genetics professor at the university, while Waldman, of Yarqona, Israel, is a self-employed engineer, the SEC said.

+It is unclear whether Darvasi and Waldman have hired lawyers.
+Darvasi did not immediately respond to an email request for comment after normal business hours in Israel.
+Waldman could not immediately be reached for comment.

 - Reuters